 Diffuse axonal injuries can be life threatening.
 They refer to torn nerves and blood vessels within the brain.

 Sometimes the impact of a car accident causes neck muscles to tear.
 This is the result of a powerful and sudden head movement.
 Any accident that causes the vehicle to come to a sudden stop can rotate the head and lead to a diffuse axonal injury.

 Torn metal, broken glass and other objects can stab and slice.
 If a projectile penetrates the brain, the victim may require immediate surgery to save his or her life.

 The surgeon will need to remove the projectile and stop bleeding inside the brain.
 Rehabilitation is often lengthy, and the damage can be permanent.

 If you or a loved one was the victim of a reckless or negligent driver, contact Horwitz, Horwitz & Associates.
-A Chicago accident lawyer can investigate the crash and handle settlement negotiations on your behalf.
+A Chicago Brain Injury Attorney can investigate the crash and handle settlement negotiations on your behalf.

 Our firm has recovered more than $1 billion in settlements, with record-setting jury verdicts.
 Call 1-800-985-1819 to schedule a free consultation.

 What Are Signs Of A Brain Injury After A Serious Car Accident?